Request demo

 Pedro Guimaraes

 Taking a few minutes to prepare your calls is one of the most important factors when it comes to closing.
-Even when we are talking with inbound prospects we always aim to make a great first impression.
-Inbound prospects are usually evaluating several other tools so we strive to stand out amongst their other daily interactions.
+Remember - even when you're talking with warmer inbound prospects, you should always aim to make a great first impression.

 Sales is not an art.
 The best salesperson is the one who studies the company, listens to the customer and is able to leverage his preparation.